ying122141/Website-Development/programming/README.md

 # Task 2 - Stack, Two pointer
 This task can be simplified as finding the concaves in an array.
 Assuming i being a pointer, the formulation of concave is based on the maximum height of right and left bound on i.
 The volume of the water can be computed by min(left, high) - arr[i].
 With two pointers starting from beginning and end, it would update the maximum height for both sides and computer min(left, high) every round and sum up the water volume.

+# Task 3 - Data Collection

+# Task 4 - Machine Learning
+Google colab link:

+1. What kinds of data pre-processing techniques you have applied in this task? and why?

+2. What kinds of machine learning algorithm you have tried in this task?
+3. Which methods perform the best in this task? and why?
+4. How would you deal with the lack of training data in this task?
+5. How would you handle an imbalanced dataset in this task?
+6. How would you perform hyperparameter tuning/optimization in this task?
+6. How would you evaluate the model in this task?